nikosargalias/calculator/Project-Guidelines.md

 ## Error handling

 You'll notice in the CalculatorApp.jsx file on the handleOperatorInput (line 43) and handleValueInput (line 60) methods I have a comment which states 'do something'.
-This is to point out that is invalid input is passed in, there should some some error handling code here.
-It may also be considered a hack attack assuming the program has no regular way to input invalid data.
-Again, due to the tim constraint of this project, I didn't spent time writing accurate error handling code, however a couple of options would have been:
+This is to point out that if invalid input is passed in, there should some some error handling code here.
+It may also be considered a hack attack.
+In this particular situation, it's not an issue, however in a real world aplication with backend implemented, a discussion for correct error handling would be ideal.

-1. To simply return new Error()
-2. To block all user input on the page until a page reload (this would be applicable for more serious situations with sensitive data).

 ### Webpack and NPM